RV Statistics, Trends, & Facts (Updated 2023)

 Future RV Industry Trends & Forecasts

-• RV prices will continue to decline into 2024 with the rise of economic inflation, lending rates, and diesel prices, with the exception of the more fuel-efficient Class-B camper vans.
+• RV prices will continue to decline through 2024 with the rise of economic inflation, lending rates, and diesel prices, with the exception of the more fuel-efficient Class-B camper vans.

 What are the Top RV Destinations?